berndbausch/Devstack-Kubernetes/deploy-apps.md

 	  name: csi-sc-cinderplugin
 	provisioner: cinder.csi.openstack.org

-Copy the three manifests to a directory.
+**On the master1 node**, copy the three manifests from [this Github repo](https://github.com/berndbausch/Devstack-Kubernetes/tree/main/manifests/cinder-app) to their own directory.
 First, apply the two storage manifests.

     $ kubectl apply -f cinder-storageclass.yaml
     $ kubectl apply -f cinder-pvc-claim1.yaml

-If everything is configured correctly, the PVC should be backed by a Cinder volume.
-On the Devstack server, check the volumes.
+If everything is configured correctly, the PVC should be backed by a Cinder volume. **On the Devstack server**, check the volumes.

 	$ source ~/devstack/openrc kube kube
 	$ openstack volume list -f yaml